To provide responsive leadership to support schools and families and to protect the rights of all students.

 Throughout the 2013-14 school year, the Division of Compliance and Assistance will be offering one-day training events entitled Section 504 and Targeted Technical Assistance: Short- and Long-Term Goals and Objectives and Section 504 and Restrictive Procedures Training.
 Read more and register.

 Individuals with Disabilities Education Act (IDEA)

-The Individuals with Disabilities Education Act (IDEA) guarantees the special education rights of more than 125,000 Minnesota students with disabilities.
-As required by IDEA, the division provides general program oversight and administers the mediation, complaint, and hearing processes.
+The IDEA guarantees the special education rights of more than 125,000 Minnesota students with disabilities.
+As required by the IDEA, the division provides general program oversight to districts and administers the mediation, complaint, and hearing systems.

 Mediation is an informal, voluntary process during which an impartial mediator helps parents and schools work toward a solution to a disagreement about a student’s special education program.
 For more information about mediation or facilitated individualized education program (IEP) meetings, see the Alternative Dispute Resolution page.

 A written complaint may be filed if it is believed that a district has violated federal or state special education requirements.
 Read more about filing a special education complaint.

 The IDEA provides for due process hearings to resolve disputes relating to the identification, evaluation, placement, or the provision of a free appropriate public education (FAPE) to a child with a disability and certain discipline matters.
 See the Special Education Hearings page.

 The requirements of the federal ESEA, currently authorized as the No Child Left Behind Act of 2001 (NCLB), fall under this division's monitoring responsibilities.